-First up, a little caveat to this post.
-We use way more than 5 SEO tools on a day to day basis.
+Whilst this post is all about our five favourite SEO tools, we just wanted to put it out there that we use way more than five SEO tools on a day-to-day basis.
 There are also some really comprehensive lists out there that will tell you about ALL of the SEO tools out there and do a really good job of reviewing them all – this is not that kind of post.

 You can find a really helpful list of resources at the end of this post but we mainly want to focus on the 5 SEO tools that we find to be the MOST useful.
 Our go-to list.